Skip to main content

 h.

-Establish a plan for reassessment/follow-up with respect to the prescribed medication, either by the certified practice registered psychiatric nurse themself or by another prescriber, and
+Establish a plan for reassessment/follow-up with respect to the prescribed medication, either by the certified registered psychiatric nurse themself or by another prescriber, and

 i.